Blogs

 wave

-Investing in Sri Lanka's Future: Education and Sustainability
+Investing in Sri Lanka’s Future: More Than Just Numbers

-Furthermore, Alumex PLC, a leading aluminium manufacturer, is partnering with the Institute of Supply and Materials Management (ISMM) to strengthen its supply chain and develop future industry leaders.
-This collaboration underscores the country's focus on sustainable industrial growth and capacity building.
-The EU’s continued support through GSP+ trade concessions also plays a vital role in Sri Lanka's economic recovery.
+And it’s not just about tourism.
+Alumex PLC, a leading aluminium manufacturer, is partnering with the Institute of Supply and Materials Management (ISMM) to boost their supply chain and develop future leaders.
+This kind of collaboration shows a real commitment to sustainable growth and building local expertise.
+The EU's ongoing support through GSP+ trade concessions is also playing a key role in Sri Lanka’s comeback story.

 FAQ